 Gaël Gendron

-Computer Science Engineer / PhD Student in Machine Learning and Causality
+Machine Learning Engineer / PhD Student in AI, Causality and Reasoning

 Building reasoning systems that can be trusted